springernature/ml-deploy/README.md

 ## Overview

-MarkLogic configuration management and application deployment
+Bootstraps a fresh MarkLogic installation with an API for deploying applications and applying configuration steps.

 * run configuration scripts to create databases, add indexes etc.
 * deploy applications packaged as zip files
 * manage multiple versions of applications
-* common admin utilities

 ## Application Management